 For me, it’s hard to understand all the reactions that her choice to be buried in Berlin attracted.
 In 1993, Marlene Dietrich’s grave was even desecrated.
 For me, her actions of taking the side of the enemy against what Nazi Germany was doing is heroic.
-The fact that she did for love for a better country, a better Germany, should be enough for people to show their respect.
+The fact that she did so in love for a better country, a better Germany, should be enough for people to show their respect.

 Today, it’s the final resting place of numerous painters, writers, actors, and musicians.
-Besides, Marlene Dietrich (1901-1992), you will find the last resting place of Ferruccio Busoni (1866–1924), Helmut Newton (1920–2004), and many more.
+Besides Marlene Dietrich (1901-1992), you will find the last resting place of Ferruccio Busoni (1866–1924), Helmut Newton (1920–2004), and many more.

 Marlene Dietrich Grave in Berlin: a visit to Städtischer Friedhof in Friedenau